Privacy & Cookies Policy

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 We carefully consider the personal data that we store, and we will not keep your information in a form that identifies you for longer than is necessary for the purposes set out in this notice or as required by applicable law.
-In some instances, we are required to hold data for minimum periods: for example, UK tax law currently specifies a six-year period for retention of some of your personal data.
+We may need to keep your information including email correspondence for up to 7 years for these reasons:

 A cookie is a small information file that is automatically placed onto your computer’s hard drive.
 Cookie files are created by our website and placed onto your device in order to analyse and influence your preferences or behavior.
 Analytical cookies are designed to track your journey and experience on our website – so that we may tailor your experience and gather data.
 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 The majority of modern web browsers will automatically allow cookies to be placed onto your device.
 However you can usually modify your browser’s settings in order to prevent any cookies from being placed onto your device.
 Setting your browser to block cookies may prevent you from taking full advantage of our website.